Croat's Christmas now comes with a million lights

 He and his family laid 5 km (3 miles) of underground electricity cables and almost 180 km of wires placed on trees and shrubs.
 Every year he takes almost three months to prepare and another three to dismantle the decoration.

-The electricity bill for last December alone totaled some 70,000 kuna ($12,500) so Salaj started charging a small entry fee, but has no intention of stopping.
+The electricity bill for last December alone totalled some 70,000 kuna so Salaj started charging a small entry fee, but has no intention of stopping.

 "God willing, we might have a nice surprise for Easter," he said.